by Jack Johnson

 1. Stearic Acid

-• Benefit: Helps maintain the skin’s structural integrity, supporting firmness and a smoother texture.
+• Benefit: Beef Tallow helps maintain the skin’s structural integrity, supporting firmness and a smoother texture.

 • Science Note: Stearic acid is also found in cocoa butter and shea butter, but tallow’s ratio can be especially compatible with human skin.